vitelabs/vuilder-docs/docs/SDK/vitejs/account-block/account.md

 ### `transferTokenOwnership`
 Block type for transferring a token's ownership

+!!! note
-> Note: only applicable to re-issuable tokens and only the owner of the token can do this.
+	Only applicable to re-issuable tokens and only the owner of the token can do this.

 - **Parameters**
 	- `object`
 		- `tokenId`: `string tokenId` Token id